habibcomsats/NVFlare/docs/user_guide/overview.rst

 .. tip::

-   You need to first install NVIDIA FLARE package before running the ``start.sh`` shell script.
-NVIDIA FLARE is available on PyPi and can be installed with ``python3 -m pip install nvflare``.
+   You need to first install [BLINDED] FLARE package before running the ``start.sh`` shell script.
+[BLINDED] FLARE is available on PyPi and can be installed with ``python3 -m pip install flare``.

    Depending on the deployed application which shall start later, your environment may need some additional Python packages.
-If you haven't installed them, do it after you install NVIDIA FLARE.
-NVIDIA FLARE does not dictate your deep learning environments.
+If you haven't installed them, do it after you install [BLINDED] FLARE.
+[BLINDED] FLARE does not dictate your deep learning environments.
 It's completely up to you to set it up.

 .. note::